bonartm/live-dashboard-challenge/README.md

    ```
    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
    ```
-3. Install miniconda:
+3. Install miniconda by exectuting the installation script:
       ```
       bash Miniconda3-latest-Linux-x86_64.sh
       ```
       Follow the prompts on the installer screens.
 If you are unsure about any setting, accept the defaults.
 You can change them later.

-4. Restart the terminal and connect to the server.
+4. Restart the terminal and connect to the server again.
 5. Check if the installation was successful by typing in `which python`.
 This should show you the path `/home/ubuntu/miniconda3/bin/python`
 6. Using `pip`, install the required packages `beautifulsoup4`, `pandas`, `sqlalchemy` and `requests`

 ### Task 4: Copy the script to the server and test it

-1. With the `scp` command, copy `store_info.py` from your local machine to the server:
+1. From your local machine, use the `scp` command, copy `store_info.py` from your local machine to the server:
    ```
    scp -i ~/.ssh/mykey.key store_info.py ubuntu@hostname:/home/ubuntu/store_info.py
    ```
-2. Connect to your remote machine with `ssh` and check if the script is also running on your server!
+2. Connect to your remote machine with `ssh` and check if the script is in the home directory of your server.
+3. Check that the script also runs on the remote machine!

 ### Task 5: Setup a Cronjob (https://crontab.guru/)